lxvm/FourierSeriesEvaluators.jl/README.md

 - Arbitrary orders of derivatives of series
 - Memory management intended for parallel workloads

-These Fourier series are fast to evaluate in the sense that they have been carefully optimized.
+These Fourier series are efficient to evaluate in the sense that they have been carefully optimized.
 The algorithm they implement is equivalent to multiplying a row of a DFT matrix against the column vector of coefficients.
 Thus this code is preferrable to FFTs only when the number of evaluation points is somewhat larger